Our Counseling Services

 What is Behavioral/Mental Health Counseling?

 Assisting individuals, families, and groups with diverse needs through challenges in their life journeys.
-Counselors take a developmental perspective and know that people grow and change throughout their lives.
-Counselors understand principles of human development, psychology, mental health and change theories, and can establish effective helping relationships with people from diverse cultures.
-Counselors are skilled in the assessment of people and situation, diagnosis and treatment of mental disorders, and in the application of cognitive, affective, behavioral and systemic strategies to facilitate change.
+Our counselors take a developmental perspective and know that people grow and change throughout their lives.
+We understand principles of human development, psychology, mental health and change theories, and can establish effective helping relationships with people from diverse cultures.
+We are highly skilled in the assessment of people and situation, diagnosis and treatment of mental disorders, and in the application of cognitive, affective, behavioral and systemic strategies to facilitate change.

 What is Anger Management?

 There is nothing wrong with feeling angry.
 It's normal, natural and sometimes necessary.
 Anger is an adaptive emotional response to experiences of hurt, injustice, fear, and frustration.
 Anger often inspires a powerful physical response in the body, such as adrenaline, increased blood pressure, increased heart rate, and fast breathing.
 This physical response can lead to aggressive behavior, which allows u to defend ourselves if attacked.
 Feeling anger is not the problem; it's what we do with that volatile emotion that can lead to problems.

 Anger, if not handled well, will become destructive at work, in relationships, and affect your overall well-being.
 Some indicators that you may need to consider an anger counseling course or group anger management therapy sessions include:

 1. Feeling like you constantly have to "hold in" or repress your anger.